jolie/docs/glossary.md

 the same **VM [change this term later]**).

 **prosposta inclusiva delle definizioni sopra**
-A service is the smallest unit of programmable software in Jolie.
-It publicly supplies API which are formally defined into an interface.
-It is always willing to serve requests and it is able to communicate with other services by establishing conversations.
-Service's API logics are actually defined in terms of a behaviour whose running instance is carried by a process.
+A service is the running instance of a composition into an engine.

 ## Embedding